Lilandra Neramani: Kree-Shi'ar War

+With the help of Xavier and the Starjammers, Lilandra retakes the throne and her exile is revoked.
+She is freed from control by the Warskrulls and parts with Xavier.

-Before much longer, interstellar war erupts between the Shi'ar and the Kree.
+Soon afterward, interstellar war erupts between the Shi'ar and the Kree.
 Lilandra orders the Starjammers to transport the Nega-Bomb into Kree space.
 She survives an assassination attempt by the Kree Starforce, and decides to recall the Bomb before discovering that a Skrull impersonating Araki helped cause the Kree-Shi'ar War.
-At the end of the war, she takes control of the devastated Kree Empire and appoints Deathbird as her viceroy.
-Fearing the Kree will seek retribution against the Avengers for their part in ending the war, Lilandra sends Deathcry to protect Earth.
+At the end of the war, she takes control of the devastated Kree empire and appoints Deathbird as her viceroy.
+Fearing the Kree will seek retribution against the Avengers for their part in ending the war, Lilandra sends her niece Sharra, also known as Deathcry, to protect Earth.

 Cassandra Nova

 While Lilandra is a peaceful and beloved empress, her reign proves to be tumultuous.
 During her reign, the Skrull attempt to infiltrate and control the Shi'ar government, an intergalactic war with the Kree erupts, and the Phalanx and Uncreated attack.
-The most damage done to the Shi'ar Empire was done by Cassandra Nova, who, in the body of Charles Xavier, mind-controls Lilandra and takes control of the Shi'ar fleet.
-Lilandra is lost for a while on Earth and attempts to kill Xavier, not understanding he was his own self again.
+The most damage done to the Shi'ar empire is done by Cassandra Nova, who, in the body of Charles Xavier, mind-controls Lilandra and takes control of the Shi'ar fleet.
+Lilandra is lost for a while on Earth and attempts to kill Xavier, not understanding he has regained his body.
 Afterwards, Lilandra and Xavier's marriage is annulled.

+As Lilandra is preparing to return to her duties as empress, she is ambushed by Chancellor Araki, who is revealed to be in league with the Shi'ar vice chancellor K'Tor and the Empire's Secret Order as part of a coup to remove Lilandra from the throne and make D'Ken emperor again.
+With the aid of a guard still loyal to her, Lilandra is rescued from captivity and tells the X-Men and the Starjammers of D'Ken's return.

 Emperor Vulcan

-Vulcan attempts to gain control of the Shi'ar, kills D'Ken and several members of the Imperial Guard, and becomes the ruler of the Shi'ar Imperium.
+This was all part of a plan by Vulcan, a powerful mutant, to gain control of the empire.
+During the incident, many members of the Imperial Guard are killed.
+D'Ken is soon killed after Vulcan officially marries Deathbird.
+Thus, Vulcan is now the ruler of the Shi'ar Imperium.
 Lilandra is in the company of the Starjammers, opposing Vulcan's tyranny.
 Most of the Starjammers are eventually captured by Vulcan.
 However, Korvus, Marvel Girl and Lilandra remain free.

 X-Men: Kingbreaker & War of the Kings

 Lilandra appears as a central character in the Emperor Vulcan sequel, X-Men: Kingbreaker and in the War of Kings miniseries, which began in early 2009.
-In War of Kings, Lilandra is killed by Darkhawk's Razor persona.
+In issue #4 of War of Kings, Lilandra is assassinated by Darkhawk, who is being controlled by his Razor persona and has been impersonating a Shi'ar citizen.
+She dies in the arms of Gladiator.